bharathkumarms525/readyassist/README.md

   - Provide maintenance tips & recommendations

 - **Professional Approach**:
-  - Reach customer location within 30 minutes
+  - Reach customer location within 30 minutes.
+Our service providers are trained to reach customer locations promptly, with a target of 30 minutes in urban areas.
+This time frame begins from when the service request is confirmed and dispatched to the nearest available provider.
+Factors that may affect actual arrival time include traffic conditions, weather, distance from the service provider's current location, and time of day.
+During emergency situations, our dispatch system prioritizes urgent requests to ensure the fastest possible response.
   - Use specialized equipment for safe jumpstarting
   - Check for alert signals on dashboard cluster instrument
   - Verify battery voltage compatibility